brianwpiano/Investment-Profile-Explorer/README.md

 ## Overview

-You will design and implement a search algorithm using pre-prepared data (see Files).
+You will design and implement a search algorithm using pre-prepared data (see files).
 The end goal is to build a FastAPI-based web service that allows users to search through this data using a combination of:

  • Vector search